 Lafleur

 Before visiting this property, I heard from my colleagues from wine media that the 2015s from Guinaudeaus were stunning.
-Unfortunately, that wasn't my impression from visiting this property that particular day.
+Unfortunately, that wasn't my impression from visiting this property that day.
 Bad samples?
 It seems I've to retaste all wines as soon as possible.

 Grand Village red - rather light, good fruit and tannin.
 90+p?